CB721/grocery-list-front/README.md

 * Implement swipe feature for mobile
     * Swipe right on a item to mark it complete, swipe left to delete it
     * Swipe across tabs for viewing stores, viewing lists and creating lists
-* Create autocomplete feature for list items - query the db for similarly spelled items, create a list for foods to populate as well
 * Add parallax effect to home page
 * Purchase domain with email address for communicating with users
 * Add scan barcode option for a user to add to their list

-## Versions
-* 1.1.0
-    * Dark mode option
-    * Forgot password options
-    * Cookie storage for faster user authenication
-    * PWA option for better performance on mobile
-* 1.0.0
-    * Users can sign up and create lists
-    * Users can share lists with other users that have signed up

 ### Technologies Used
 #### Front End